Strong constraints from COSINE-100 on the DAMA dark matter results using the same sodium iodide target: Results

 The COSINE-100 data are fitted to each of the different WIMP masses for each $f_n/f_p$ value using only the new QF values.
-An example of a maximum likelihood fit with a \gevcc{11.5} and $f_n/f_p=-0.76$ WIMP signal is presented in Fig.~\ref{fig:fit}.
+An example of a maximum likelihood fit for a \gevcc{11.5} WIMP and $f_n/f_p=-0.76$ WIMP signal is presented in Fig.~\ref{fig:fit}.
 The summed event spectrum for the five crystals is shown together with the best-fit result.
 For comparison, the expected signal for a \gevcc{11.5} WIMP with a spin-independent WIMP-proton cross section of $2.5\times10^{-2}$\,pb, the central value of the DAMA/LIBRA best fit using the DAMA QF values for the WIMP-sodium interaction, is shown by the red solid line.
-No excess of events that could be attributed to WIMP interactions are found for the considered WIMP signals.
-The posterior probabilities of signals are consistent with zero in all cases and 90\% confidence level limits are determined (see Fig.A~\ref{fig:posterior}).
+No excess of events that could be attributed to WIMP interactions is found for the considered WIMP signals.
+The posterior probabilities of signals are consistent with zero in all cases and 90\% confidence level limits are determined (see Fig.~S\ref{fig:posterior}).
 Figure~\ref{results_iv} shows the 3$\sigma$ contours of the DAMA/LIBRA data in the best fit values of $f_n/f_p$ using the new QF values and the DAMA QF values together with the 90\% confidence level upper limits from the COSINE-100 data using the same $f_n/f_p$ and the new QF values.
-The 90\% confidence level limits from the 1.7 years COSINE-100 data show approximately an order of magnitude better limits than those of our previous results using 59.5\,days data and exclude the DAMA/LIBRA allowed 3$\sigma$ regions for both of the two different QF values.
+The 90\% confidence level limits from the 1.7 years COSINE-100 data show approximately an order of magnitude better limits than those of our previous results using 59.5\,days data and exclude the DAMA/LIBRA allowed 3$\sigma$ regions for both sets of QF values.

-Even though the DAMA/LIBRA-phase2 data do not fit with the canonical model, the DAMA/LIBRA-phase1 data has been shown to be well fit with an isospin-conserving spin-independent WIMP-nuclei interaction~\cite{Savage:2008er,Ko:2019enb}.
+Even though the DAMA/LIBRA-phase2 data do not fit well to the canonical model, their phase1 data has been shown to be well fit with an isospin-conserving spin-independent WIMP-nuclei interaction~\cite{Savage:2008er,Ko:2019enb}.
 The 90\% confidence level upper limits from the COSINE-100 data for the canonical model are also obtained.
 Figure~\ref{results_ic} shows the 3$\sigma$ allowed regions that are associated with the DAMA/LIBRA-phase1 signal using the new QF values and the DAMA QF values together with the 90\% confidence level upper limits from the COSINE-100 data using the new QF values.
-These limits mostly exclude the DAMA/LIBRA allowed region even though different QF values are considered for each experiment.
+These limits mostly exclude the DAMA/LIBRA allowed region even when different QF values are considered for each experiment.